aavanlee/fypnew_aavan/README.md

 3. Browse disk for video file
 4. Click upload
 5. Uploaded videos will be saved to video_uploads directory

+## Evaulation
+If not evaluating, eval directory can be removed.

 To evaluate against COCO format dataset: